2022 Hamilton, Ontario, municipal election: Ranked ballots and ward boundaries

 In November 2016, councillors rejected an attempt by then councillor Matthew Green (Ward 3 - Hamilton Centre) to initiate a study into the feasibility of ranked balloting.
 Opponents of the plan called ranked ballots "confusing" and worried they would hinder voter turnout.
 Council then voted 9–5 against making any moves toward the change.

 After the 2018 election, the issue was once again raised by council.
 During this attempt, council voted 8-7 against a move to ranked ballots for 2022.
 Mayor Eisenberger and Councillors Wilson (Ward 1 - Chedoke-Cootes), Farr (Ward 2 - Downtown), Nann (Ward 3 - Hamilton Centre), Merulla (Ward 4 - Hamilton East), Danko (Ward 8 - Central/West Mountain), and Clark (Ward 9 - Upper Stoney Creek) voted in favour of the move, while the remainder of council opposed the change.

 A debate appeared in the Hamilton Spectator in the fall of 2020 about Hamilton's ward boundaries.
 New wards were created in 2018.
-Spectator sports columnist Scott Radley wrote in the Hamilton Spectator that city council should move to an at-large system.
+Spectator sports columnist Scott Radley wrote that city council should move to an at-large system.
 Radley made the argument that an at-large system would make councillors think about the needs of different areas and discourage councillors from acting like lords or ladies of a fiefdom.
 PhD candidate in urban political geography Chris Erl wrote a response saying Hamilton needed to keep wards and have elected neighbourhood councils like in Los Angeles or Montreal to make it easier for women, youth, LGBT people and people of colour to run and to connect people to city government.

 In October 2020, as part of the provincial government's "Supporting Ontario's Recovery Act" omnibus bill, it was announced that the right for municipalities to hold elections using a ranked ballot would be revoked.
 Municipal Affairs and Housing Minister Steve Clark said that "Now is not the time for municipalities to experiment with costly changes to how municipal elections are conducted".
 This provincial act would forcibly change London, Ontario's electoral system and prevent Hamilton from pursuing a ranked ballot.

 On 28 February 2022, HWDSB trustees were provided a report by school board staff outlining issues with the board's current ward parings.
 Provincial legislation affords the HWDSB 11 trustees, requiring the board to combine some municipal wards to create a single trustee ward.
-For the 2018-2022 term, Wards 1 & 2 (West Lower City), Wards 9 & 10 (Stoney Creek), Wards 8 & 14 (West Mountain), and Wards 11 & 12 (Ancaster-Glanbrook) were combined.
-Population growth in Wards 1 & 2 necessitates the wards being offered their own trustees, requiring new ward parings.
+For the 2018–2022 term, Wards 1 & 2 (West Lower City), Wards 9 & 10 (Stoney Creek), Wards 8 & 14 (West Mountain), and Wards 11 & 12 (Ancaster-Glanbrook) were combined.
+Population growth in Wards 1 & 2 necessitated the wards being offered their own trustees, requiring new ward parings.
 The trustees rejected a request by staff to select a new pairing, opting instead to offer members of the public a chance to comment on new proposed pairings.
 On 28 March 2022, trustees approved new ward parings, dividing Wards 1 & 2 and creating new pairings out of Wards 5 & 10 and 6 & 9.